 4. Duties of Publisher

-Prime Publications, India as publisher of the International Journal of Agriculture and Nutrition take its duties of custody over all phases of publishing extremely seriously and we recognize our ethical and other obligations.
+Sparkling Press, India as the publisher of the International Journal of Agriculture and Nutrition take its duties of custody over all phases of publishing extremely seriously and we recognize our ethical and other obligations.
 We are dedicated to making certain that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In summation, the Prime Publications and Editorial Board will assist in communications with other diaries and/or publishers where this is useful and necessary.
+In summation, the Sparkling Press and Editorial Board will assist in communications with other diaries and/or publishers where this is useful and necessary.